 What Are the First Physical Signs of Aging?

-Some of the earliest signs of aging include the physical changes of graying hair and wrinkles, but there are changes happening in your body that aren’t as easily noticeable.
+Some of the earliest physical signs of aging include the physical changes of graying hair and wrinkles, but there are changes happening in your body that aren’t as easily noticeable.
 The cardiovascular system, bones, digestive system, urinary tract, and mental health can all be affected as well.
 To promote cardiovascular health, it’s important to get regular daily exercise.
 Activities as simple as brisk walking, lifting light weights, and yoga can be a great way to move your body and increase your heart rate.
 Consuming healthy foods, limiting alcohol consumption, managing stress, and getting the proper amount of sleep are all helpful in promoting heart health.